mbronstein1/pomodoro-app/README.md

 # Pomodoro App
-A simple pomdoro timer application to allow a user to remain focused during work and take necessary breaks.
+A simple pomodoro timer application to allow a user to remain focused during work and take necessary breaks.

 [Link to Wikipedia](https://en.wikipedia.org/wiki/Pomodoro_Technique)